Oboe Sonata (Poulenc)

 The Sonate pour hautbois et piano, FP 185, is an oboe sonata by Francis Poulenc dating from 1962.
 The composer's last work, it is dedicated to the memory of Sergei Prokofiev.

-History

 Composed in 1962, the Oboe Sonata is the last of Poulenc's last works, three sonatas for wind instruments and piano, the others being the Flute Sonata (1956) and the Clarinet Sonata (1962).
 It is dedicated to the memory of Sergei Prokofiev.

 Music

 The Oboe Sonata is structured in three movements: